 iv.
 All Federal Courts – histories, purposes, and functions of each.

 ii.
-Every Type of Court Order – categorized, like we do.
+Court Orders – categorized, like we do.

-iv.
-Every Type of Motion – request a the judge to issue a specific Court Order.
+vii.
+Motions – request a the judge to issue a specific ruling or order.

 This website is being broadcast for First Amendment purposes courtesy of